Review: Turkish Airlines Miles&Smiles Lounge Istanbul Airport

 Miles&Smiles Lounge seating

-With a floor size of 5,600 square metres and a seating capacity of 765 people, the Turkish Airlines Miles&Smiles Lounge definitely is one of the larger airline lounges in the world.
+With a floor size of 5,600 square metres and a seating capacity of 765 people, the Turkish Airlines Miles&Smiles Lounge definitely is one of the larger airline lounges across the Star Alliance network, and perhaps even the world.

-The space is massive – if you have never set foot before in the lounge you are well advised to first explore a bit around the lounge so you see which area you like best.
+The space is massive – and if you have never set foot before in the lounge you are well-advised to first explore a bit around the lounge, so you can see which area you like best.

 Balcony

-If you walk all the way to the end here and then turn right, you end up at a large balcony terrace overlooking the main concourse of the airport.
+If you walk all the way towards the end of this part of the lounge, and then turn right, you end up at a large balcony terrace overlooking the main airport concourse.

 Library and tea room